Matthew 7:3-5

 Speck (mote, KJV) (2595) (kárphos from kárpho = to dry or wither) refers to anything that is dry and light, such as straw, stubble, chaff, a little splinter of wood, a mote.
 It describes any tiny bit of dry material that might blow into the eye, such as a speck of dust, sawdust, wool, etc. Kárpho could refer to almost any tiny bit of substance.
 Figuratively kárphos refers to some slight moral defect seen in another.
 The self-righteous man is likely to see these, while being unconscious of greater evils in himself.

 This was a common proverb familiar among the Jews that referred to the one who with greater sins, reproved the lesser faults of others.
+Tragically these fault-finders seldom find anything else!

 Jesus was referring to the hypocrisy of people who try to improve others while remaining blind to their own faults.

-Behold the log...in your own eye - Stated another way as someone has said when looking for faults, use a mirror, not a telescope.
+Behold the log...in your own eye - Stated another way (as someone has said), when looking for faults, use a mirror, not a telescope.

 Speaking of logs - When the family returned from Sunday morning service, father criticized the sermon, daughter thought the choir's singing atrocious, and mother found fault with the organist's playing.
 But the subject had to be dropped when the small boy of the family piped up: "But it was a good show for a nickel, don't you think, Dad?"